sizovs/sizovs.github.io/_posts/2020-07-19-the-code-review.md

 Show code in small increments.
 Don’t wait until your 2-week-long user story is completed – such reviews consume too much time and energy.
 They also cause too much re-work, if you got requirements wrong.
 Use git commits to tell the story in small chapters, ordered chronologically.
 Show one commit at a time.
 ## Wrap up

-Your code review process can be a torture.
-Just like this:
+Your code review process can be a torture:

 <img src="/images/review_nok.png?new=1" alt="Angry people reviewing code" width="500">

-Or it can be an effective, encouraging, and positive activity.
-Just like this:
+Or it can be an effective, encouraging, and positive activity:

 <img src="/images/review_ok.png?new=1" alt="Happy people reviewing code" width="500">